wpeventmanager/wp-event-manager/readme.txt

 = [3.1.24] 21-02-2022 =

-Fixed - Event Image Duplicate Issue.
+Fixed - Event Image Duplicate Issue
-Fixed - Single Event Detail Page.
+Fixed - Single Event Detail Page
-Fixed - The Submit Organizer Form.
+Fixed - The Submit Organizer Form
-Fixed - Issue In Adding Event Organizer On Post An Event Page.
-Fixed - The Event Category Permalink.
+Fixed - Issue In Adding Event Organizer On Post An Event Page Fixed - The Event Category Permalink

  = [3.1.23] 10-12-2021 =

-Fixed - Improved Security And Escaping Output For Events.
-Fixed - Event Banners At The Backend.
+Fixed - Improved Security And Escaping Output For Events Fixed - Event Banners At The Backend
-Fixed - The Page Creation After Reinstallation Of The Plugin.
-Fixed - Event Time Related Issue In Event Manager.
-Fixed - Event Translation Related Issue.
+Fixed - The Page Creation After Reinstallation Of The Plugin Fixed - Event Time Related Issue In Event Manager Fixed - Event Translation Related Issue

 = [3.1.22] 10-09-2021 =

-Fixed - The Donation Ticket Details In The Event Registration Section.
-Fixed - The Last Name Field In The Event Frontend Form.
-Fixed - The Event Detail Page In Elementor.
+Fixed - The Donation Ticket Details In The Event Registration Section Fixed - The Last Name Field In The Event Frontend Form Fixed - The Event Detail Page In Elementor
-Fixed - Event Manager Expo And Virtual Compatibility.
+Fixed - Event Manager Expo And Virtual Compatibility

 = [3.1.21] 27-05-2021 =

-Fixed - The Notice Text On Event Organizer Submit Form Page For Events.
-Fixed - Bool(True) On The Event Submit Page.
+Fixed - The Notice Text On Event Organizer Submit Form Page For Events Fixed - Bool(True) On The Event Submit Page

 = [3.1.20] 06-04-2021 =

-Fixed - The Password Field In The Event Field Editor.
-Fixed - Value Display Related Issue On The Event Page.
-Fixed - The Past Events In The Event Listing.
+Fixed - The Password Field In The Event Field Editor Fixed - Value Display Related Issue On The Event Page Fixed - The Past Events In The Event Listing
-Fixed - Punctuation Related Issue In The Event Calendar.
-Fixed - The Woocommerce Deactivation.
+Fixed - Punctuation Related Issue In The Event Calendar Fixed - The Woocommerce Deactivation

 = [3.1.19] 23-01-2021 =

-Fixed - The Edit Single Event Summary Section.
+Fixed - The Edit Single Event Summary Section
-Fixed - The Past Event Widget.
+Fixed - The Past Event Widget
-Fixed - Theme Issue In The Event Dashboard Menu.
+Fixed - Theme Issue In The Event Dashboard Menu

 = [3.1.18] 23-12-2020 =

-Fixed - Content Related Issue On The Event Dashboard.
-Fixed - Text Related Issue In The Event Registration Form.
-Fixed - Pagination Issue On The Event Organizer Page.
-Fixed - Punctuation Related Issue In The Event Calendar.
+Fixed - Content Related Issue On The Event Dashboard Fixed - Text Related Issue In The Event Registration Form Fixed - Pagination Issue On The Event Organizer Page Fixed - Punctuation Related Issue In The Event Calendar

 = [3.1.17] 22-12-2020 =

-Fixed - The Field Editor In Elementor.
+Fixed - The Field Editor In Elementor
-Fixed - The WP Event Manager Set Up Page.
+Fixed - The WP Event Manager Set Up Page
-Added - Design Issue In The WP Event Manager Plugin.
-Fixed - The Event Ticket Price Option.
+Added - Design Issue In The WP Event Manager Plugin Fixed - The Event Ticket Price Option

 = [3.1.16] 02-12-2020 =

-Fixed - Compatibility Issue Between WP Event Manager And WPml.
-Fixed - Adding Event Venue Page In Page Setup.
+Fixed - Compatibility Issue Between WP Event Manager And WPml Fixed - Adding Event Venue Page In Page Setup
-Fixed - The Event Listing Page Banner.
+Fixed - The Event Listing Page Banner
-Fixed - The Event Organizer And Venue Pop Up Option.
-Fixed - Design Issue For Date Selection In The Event Calendar.
-Fixed - Event Shortcode Related Issue In Event Theme Layout.
-Added - Added Event Listings Shortcode Attributes To Elementor Widget.
-Fixed - Deleting Events From Events Dashboard.
+Fixed - The Event Organizer And Venue Pop Up Option Fixed - Design Issue For Date Selection In The Event Calendar Fixed - Event Shortcode Related Issue In Event Theme Layout Added - Added Event Listings Shortcode Attributes To Elementor Widget Fixed - Deleting Events From Events Dashboard
-Added - Event Dashboard Shortcode Issue With Elementor.
-Fixed - Event Organizer And Venue Related Issue.
+Added - Event Dashboard Shortcode Issue With Elementor Fixed - Event Organizer And Venue Related Issue

 = [3.1.15] 02-12-2020 =

-Added - Improved Category Name On The Events Listing Page.
-Fixed - Delete Event Option Related Issue.
+Added - Improved Category Name On The Events Listing Page Fixed - Delete Event Option Related Issue
-Added - Auto Removes Banners When Event Listing Expires.
+Added - Auto Removes Banners When Event Listing Expires

 = [3.1.14] 02-12-2020 =

-Added - Option To Notify People When Registration Date Is Passed.
-Fixed - The Event Organizer Venue On Field Editor.
-Fixed - Linkedin Share Button Issue On Single Event Page.
-Fixed - Event Types And Event Category Related Issues.
-Fixed - Event Listing Shortcode Related Issue.
+Added - Option To Notify People When Registration Date Is Passed Fixed - The Event Organizer Venue On Field Editor Fixed - Linkedin Share Button Issue On Single Event Page Fixed - Event Types And Event Category Related Issues Fixed - Event Listing Shortcode Related Issue
-Fixed - Event Organizer Details Section  In The Field Editor.
-Fixed - The Event Category And Type Settings.
+Fixed - Event Organizer Details Section  In The Field Editor Fixed - The Event Category And Type Settings

 = [3.1.12] 11-06-2020 =

-Fixed - Date And Time Separator Issue.
+Fixed - Date And Time Separator Issue
-Fixed - The Share With Friends Section On A Single Event Page.
-Fixed - Button Added To Add Added Event On Event Dashboard.
-Fixed - Event Category And Type Dropdown Added For Added Events.
+Fixed - The Share With Friends Section On A Single Event Page Fixed - Button Added To Add Added Event On Event Dashboard Fixed - Event Category And Type Dropdown Added For Added Events

 = [3.1.10] 02-02-2020 =

-Fixed - One Day Event Date And Time.
+Fixed - One Day Event Date And Time
-Fixed - Event Shortcode Related Issue In Elementor.
-Fixed - The Registration Button.
+Fixed - Event Shortcode Related Issue In Elementor Fixed - The Registration Button
-Fixed - Date Conversion Issue In Event Calendar.
+Fixed - Date Conversion Issue In Event Calendar

 = [3.1.9] 30-09-2019 =

-Fixed - Category Impact On Field Editor.
+Fixed - Category Impact On Field Editor
-Fixed - Event Search Related Issue.
+Fixed - Event Search Related Issue
 Added - Rss Link Enabled And Disabled Settings
-Fixed - The Position Of Event Title On Event Detail Page.
+Fixed - The Position Of Event Title On Event Detail Page

 = [3.1.8] 19-09-2019 =

-Fixed - The Visual Composer Element For Shortcode.
-Fixed - Backen Date Format Issue In Event Calendar.
-Fixed - Default Layout And Event Calendar Layout Issue Fixed - View Count On Single Event Page
+Fixed - The Visual Composer Element For Shortcode Fixed - Backen Date Format Issue In Event Calendar Fixed - Default Layout And Event Calendar Layout Issue Fixed - View Count On Single Event Page

 = [3.1] 18-10-2019 =

-Added - WP Event Manager Backend Improved.
+Added - WP Event Manager Backend Improved
-Added - Event Slug Improved For Event Listing.
+Added - Event Slug Improved For Event Listing
-Fixed - Custom Field Improvement Issue.
+Fixed - Custom Field Improvement Issue
-Fixed - Listing Expiry Date Issue In Event Manager.
+Fixed - Listing Expiry Date Issue In Event Manager

 = [2.8] 25-04-2019 =

-Fixed - Event Registration Method Issue.
+Fixed - Event Registration Method Issue
-Fixed - Updating WP Event Manager Manually.
+Fixed - Updating WP Event Manager Manually
-Fixed - Adding Event Calendar Widget.
+Fixed - Adding Event Calendar Widget
-Fixed - The Event Timezone Format.
+Fixed - The Event Timezone Format

 = [2.7] 25-04-2019 =

-Fixed - The Event Calendar Widget Appearance,
+Fixed - The Event Calendar Widget Appearance
-Fixed - Displaying Event Calendar On A Specific Page.
-Fixed - The Frontend Event Calendar Layout.
+Fixed - Displaying Event Calendar On A Specific Page Fixed - The Frontend Event Calendar Layout
-Fixed - Event Calendar Shortcode Issue.
+Fixed - Event Calendar Shortcode Issue

 = [2.6] 22-04-2019 =

-Added - Custom Event Search Filter Can Be Created.
-Fixed – Improve Compatibility With The Event Calendar.
-Fixed – Admin Panel Css Issue Is Fixed For Admin Events View.
+Added - Custom Event Search Filter Can Be Created Fixed – Improve Compatibility With The Event Calendar Fixed – Admin Panel Css Issue Is Fixed For Admin Events View

 = [2.5] 15-01-2019 =

-Fixed - Adding Upcoming Event Widget In Event Calendar.
-Fixed - The Event Calendar Icon On The Event Listing Page.
-Fixed - The Manual Installation Of The Calendar Addon For Events.
+Fixed - Adding Upcoming Event Widget In Event Calendar Fixed - The Event Calendar Icon On The Event Listing Page Fixed - The Manual Installation Of The Calendar Addon For Events

 = [2.4] 30-12-2018 =

-Fixed - The Installation Of Sell Tickets Addon.
+Fixed - The Installation Of Sell Tickets Addon
-Fixed - The Show Free Tickets Field Section In Event Manager.
-Fixed - Adding Paid Tickets For Events On Frontend.
-Fixed - The Ticket Details Section.
+Fixed - The Show Free Tickets Field Section In Event Manager Fixed - Adding Paid Tickets For Events On Frontend Fixed - The Ticket Details Section
-Fixed - Event Calendar Shortcode Related Issue.
+Fixed - Event Calendar Shortcode Related Issue

 = [2.3] 15-09-2018 =

-Fixed - Adding The Start Date And End Date In The Tickets Detail Section Of Donation Tickets Fixed - Customizing Templates In The Sell Tickets Addon Fixed - Changing The Event Registration Status In Sell Tickets Addon.
-Fixed - The Ticket Information Block Event Details Page.
+Fixed - Adding The Start Date And End Date In The Tickets Detail Section Of Donation Tickets Fixed - Customizing Templates In The Sell Tickets Addon Fixed - Changing The Event Registration Status In Sell Tickets Addon Fixed - The Ticket Information Block Event Details Page

 = [2.2] 15-05-2018 =

-Fixed - Billing Details Section On The Check Out Page Of Event Tickets.
-Fixed - The Ticket Information Block On The Event Detail Page.
-Fixed - Ticket Description Section In Event Manager For Sell Tickets Addon.
-Fixed - Show Paid Tickets Field In Ticket Setting In Sell Tickets Addon.
-Fixed - Event Calendar Widget Related Issue.
+Fixed - Billing Details Section On The Check Out Page Of Event Tickets Fixed - The Ticket Information Block On The Event Detail Page Fixed - Ticket Description Section In Event Manager For Sell Tickets Addon Fixed - Show Paid Tickets Field In Ticket Setting In Sell Tickets Addon Fixed - Event Calendar Widget Related Issue

 = [2.1] 15-11-2017 =

-Fixed - Display Of Sell Tickets Options On Event Submission Page.
-Fixed - Editing Inbuilt Event Theme Offered By WP Event Manager.
-Fixed - The Event Calendar Field At The Widget Section.
-Fixed - The Yearly Visibility Of Events On Event Calendar.
+Fixed - Display Of Sell Tickets Options On Event Submission Page Fixed - Editing Inbuilt Event Theme Offered By WP Event Manager Fixed - The Event Calendar Field At The Widget Section Fixed - The Yearly Visibility Of Events On Event Calendar

 = [2.0] 30-10-2017 =

-Fixed - The Backend Ticket Fees Setting.
+Fixed - The Backend Ticket Fees Setting
-Fixed - Country Section In The Billing Details In Sell Tickets Addon.
-Fixed - The List View Of The Event Calendar
+Fixed - Country Section In The Billing Details In Sell Tickets Addon Fixed - The List View Of The Event Calendar
-Fixed - Adding Event Description To The Event Calendar.
+Fixed - Adding Event Description To The Event Calendar

 = [1.9] 30-09-2017 =

-Fixed - The Sales Start Date And Sales Event Date`For Event Tickets In Sell Tickets Addons.
-Fixed - The Quick Event View Of The Event Calendar.
-Fixed - The Translation Of The Event Calendar Addon In Hindi.
-Added - Feature To Display Events On Google Calendar Is Added.
+Fixed - The Sales Start Date And Sales Event Date`For Event Tickets In Sell Tickets Addons Fixed - The Quick Event View Of The Event Calendar Fixed - The Translation Of The Event Calendar Addon In Hindi Added - Feature To Display Events On Google Calendar Is Added

 = [1.8] 30-08-2017 =

-Fixed - Expired Events Removed From Seo Indexing.
+Fixed - Expired Events Removed From Seo Indexing
-Fixed - Themes On Single Event Listing Page.
+Fixed - Themes On Single Event Listing Page
-Fixed - The Ticket Registration Field On The Check Out Page.
-Fixed - The Frontend Registration Dashboard.
+Fixed - The Ticket Registration Field On The Check Out Page Fixed - The Frontend Registration Dashboard
-Fixed - Ticket Quantity Section In The Ticket Details Area Of Adding Free Event Tickets Section.
-Fixed - Editing The Submitted Event On Event Calendar.
+Fixed - Ticket Quantity Section In The Ticket Details Area Of Adding Free Event Tickets Section Fixed - Editing The Submitted Event On Event Calendar

 = [1.7] 30-07-2017 =

-Fixed - Adding A Added Event Field On The Event Submission Form.
-Fixed - Adding Paid Tickets, Donation Tickets And Free Tickets From The Backend Of The Events Website.
-Tweak - Quick View Of Events Featured On The Event Calendar Improved.
-Fixed - Editing The Submitted Event On Event Calendar.
+Fixed - Adding A Added Event Field On The Event Submission Form Fixed - Adding Paid Tickets, Donation Tickets And Free Tickets From The Backend Of The Events Website Tweak - Quick View Of Events Featured On The Event Calendar Improved Fixed - Editing The Submitted Event On Event Calendar

 = [1.6] 15-06-2017 =

-Fixed - Start Date Validation Issue For Event And Event Calendar.
-Fixed - Improve Compatibility With The Event Calendar.
-Fixed - Feature To Display Events On Google Calendar Is Added.
-Fixed - Importing Events On Google Calendar.
+Fixed - Start Date Validation Issue For Event And Event Calendar Fixed - Improve Compatibility With The Event Calendar Fixed - Feature To Display Events On Google Calendar Is Added Fixed - Importing Events On Google Calendar

 = [1.5] 30-05-2017 =

-Fixed - Event Type And Event Category Issue On Event Calendar.
-Fixed - Improve Compatibility With The Event Calendar.
-Fixed - The Default Sidebar Section Of The Event Calendar.
-Tweak - Event Listing Compatibility With Event Calendar.
+Fixed - Event Type And Event Category Issue On Event Calendar Fixed - Improve Compatibility With The Event Calendar Fixed - The Default Sidebar Section Of The Event Calendar Tweak - Event Listing Compatibility With Event Calendar

 = [1.4] 15-05-2017 =

-Fixed - The Functionality Of The Donation Tickets For Events.
-Fixed - The Event Category Field In The Event Details Section.
-Added - Various Settings Are Added To The Event Registration Dashboard.
-Fixed - Date-Timepicker Removed For Event Calendar.
-Tweak - Event Listing Compatibility With Event Calendar.
+Fixed - The Functionality Of The Donation Tickets For Events Fixed - The Event Category Field In The Event Details Section Added - Various Settings Are Added To The Event Registration Dashboard Fixed - Date-Timepicker Removed For Event Calendar Tweak - Event Listing Compatibility With Event Calendar

 = [1.3] 30-04-2017 =

-Fixed - The Ticket Start Date In The Donation Ticket Section.
-Fixed - Adding Tickets From The Woocommerce Page.
+Fixed - The Ticket Start Date In The Donation Ticket Section Fixed - Adding Tickets From The Woocommerce Page
-Fixed - The Orderby Attribute For Past Event Listings.
-Fixed - Editing Event Venue Field.
+Fixed - The Orderby Attribute For Past Event Listings Fixed - Editing Event Venue Field
-Fixed - The Event Registration Form Fields.
+Fixed - The Event Registration Form Fields
-Fixed - Uploading An Ics File On Google Calendar.
+Fixed - Uploading An Ics File On Google Calendar
-Fixed - Importing Events On Google Calendar.
+Fixed - Importing Events On Google Calendar

 = [1.2] 15-04-2017 =

-Fixed - The Sell Tickets Options On Event Submit Form.
-Fixed - Show Remaining Tickets Section On The Event Detail Page.
-Fixed - Uploading An Ics File On Google Calendar.
+Fixed - The Sell Tickets Options On Event Submit Form Fixed - Show Remaining Tickets Section On The Event Detail Page Fixed - Uploading An Ics File On Google Calendar
-Fixed - Enabling Free Ticket Option In Sell Tickets Addon For Events.
-Fixed - Editing The Submitted Event On Event Calendar.
+Fixed - Enabling Free Ticket Option In Sell Tickets Addon For Events Fixed - Editing The Submitted Event On Event Calendar

 = [1.1] 30-03-2017 =

-Fixed - Show Event Registration Addon Form In Sell Tickets Addon.
-Fixed - Sale End Date In The Ticket Details Section Of The Sell Tickets Addon.
-Fixed - Order Summary Page In Sell Tickets Addon.
+Fixed - Show Event Registration Addon Form In Sell Tickets Addon Fixed - Sale End Date In The Ticket Details Section Of The Sell Tickets Addon Fixed - Order Summary Page In Sell Tickets Addon
-Fixed - Available Widget Section On The Event Calendar Admin Panel.
-Fixed - Adding Donation Tickets, And Paid Tickets From The Frontend Of Events Site.
+Fixed - Available Widget Section On The Event Calendar Admin Panel Fixed - Adding Donation Tickets, And Paid Tickets From The Frontend Of Events Site

 = [1.0] 10-03-2017 =

-First Stable Release Of Event Manager.
+First Stable Release Of Event Manager